Derrick Walker (American football): Regular season

+Playoffs

 Later years

 After retiring from football, Walker lived in West Bloomfield, Michigan.
 In 2007, he was hired as a sports broadcaster for the Big Ten Network.
 He was married to Rhonda Walker, a news anchor on Detroit's WDIV-TV, but the two later divorced.

 In July 2012, Walker sued the NFL alleging that the league failed to warn him about the risk of football-related concussions.